seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Making Changes
 --------------

-We can use the REPL to test our changes as we go.
+We can use ghci to test our changes as we go.
 Let's make a `hello` function!
 Add this to `src/Main.hs`

     hello name = "Hello " ++ name

-Now go back to your REPL and type `:r`
+Now go back to ghci and type `:r`

     Main> :r
     [1 of 1] Compiling Main   (/Users/seanhess/projects/practical-haskell/getting-started/src/Main.hs, interpreted )